cschram/drawgaiden/README.md

 # Draw Gaiden

 Draw Gaiden is a collaborative drawing web application.
 With it you can draw on a shared canvas with friends.
-Setting up the basic server is fairly straightforward:
+If you just want to see it in action, you can check out the instance running at http://drawgaiden.com.

+Installation is fairly easy in the basic case:

 	git clone https://github.com/abjorn/drawgaiden.git
 	cd drawgaiden
+	git checkout v0.2
 	npm install
 	cp config.sample.js config.js
 	mkdir /var/log/drawgaiden